Makerspace-Wissenslandkarte/test1/README.md

 Repo for Testing Django, CI/CD and Docker.

 ## Open Tasks (for this small test repo)

-* Set up pipenv instead of pip for reproducability and cleanup of installed dependencies.
-* Initialize Django
-* Containerize this and run it from an IDE
+* run it from an IDE with an debugger?
-* Create an integration test to confirm it actually runs.
 * Set up an nginx before Django
 * Check out Github CodeQL and https://github.com/marketplace/lgtm
 * Check if we can authenticate access to static files with XSendfile.